rightsell/latex-workshop/guide/creating-a-document.md

 Tables can quickly get messy and difficult to read, but fortunately there websites, such as [https://tablesgenerator.com/](https://tablesgenerator.com/latex_tables), that you can use to visually build a table and get the LaTeX code to copy to into your document.

+If you prefer an offline solution, there is the package [Excel2LaTeX](https://ctan.org/pkg/excel2latex) that can be used to turn a table from Excel into LaTeX, even carrying over cell colors and font effects.

 ## Equations

 Equations can be placed inline in text by surrounding them with `$`, which works well for single-line equations with no fractions, e.g. `$y = mx + b$`.